solace-fi/solace-core/docs/MasterContract.md

 # Master smart contract
 This smart contract will own and operate the platform at launch, eventually transferring the ownership to decentralized governance.
-It will be capable of minting/burning SOLACE tokens, launching and upgrading to new contracts, switching to new routers, etc.
+It's main purpose is minting/burning SOLACE tokens and distributing SOLACE tokens to LPs on DEXes and staking SOLACE holders (reward depositors of SOLACE and LP tokens).

 ## state variables